AndreasTNT/PyPress/README.md

 # PyPress

-A simple text editor
+A simple plain text editor

 View, open and edit.

-Mainly a way to see what I can make.
+See the wiki for more info.

 PyPress is built under a GPL-3.0 license. \
 See [License agreement](LICENSE)